When autocomplete results are available use up and down arrows to review and enter to select.

 EVP, Regulatory Relations & Strategy

-Lilly Thomas is executive vice president of regulatory policy for the Independent Community Bankers of America® (ICBA).
+Lilly Thomas is executive vice president of regulatory relations and strategy for the Independent Community Bankers of America® (ICBA).
 Representing the interests of more than 5,000 community banks of all sizes and charter types, Thomas oversees ICBA’s regulatory policies in consumer protection and operational risk and advocates federal regulators to streamline and reduce the burden of excessive regulations facing community banks.